The Speakeasy (San Francisco): History

-The Speakeasy was nominated for Theatre Bay Area awards in 2019.
-It was also named among the "Best Places to Play 2017" by San Francisco Magazine and "Best of the Bay" by 7x7 Magazine.
+The Speakeasy was nominated for Theatre Bay Area awards in 2019. and "Best of the Bay" by 7x7 magazine.

 Characteristics

-At the entrance, guests receive an “electronic telegram” in the form of a text which includes instructions to meet a “contact” at one of three locations.
-Once inside, guests receive a set of “House Rules” which help guide them throughout the night.
+The show The Speakeasy: Age of Scofflaws was set in 1927.
+Up to 250 patrons were admitted and they were encouraged to dress in period-appropriate clothing.
+At the entrance, guests received an “electronic telegram” in the form of a text which included instructions to meet a “contact” at one of three locations.
+Once inside, guests received a set of “House Rules” which helped guide them throughout the night.

-The Speakeasy has six main rooms to explore: The Bar, which serves prohibition inspired cocktails; a Casino, where guests are allowed to play blackjack, craps, and roulette (for entertainment purposes only); a Cabaret, which has Vaudeville entertainment; Sal's Office, which has candlestick telephones and peepholes to observe through; a dressing room, which guests can watch the drama behind a one-way mirror; and a Parlor for more intimate theatrical scenes and improvised moments.
+The Speakeasy had six main rooms to explore: The Bar, which served Prohibition-inspired cocktails; a Casino, where guests were allowed to play blackjack, craps, and roulette (for entertainment purposes only); a Cabaret, which had Vaudeville entertainment; Sal's Office, which had candlestick telephones and peepholes to observe through; a dressing room, which guests could watch the drama behind a one-way mirror; and a Parlor for more intimate theatrical scenes and improvised moments.

 Reception

 The show has been subject to reviews from specialists in local and national media.

+The Speakeasy: Age of Scofflaws was given a positive review by Dennis Harvey of 48 Hills, calling it "the kind of involving, employing, history-acknowledging and imagination-stirring event San Francisco needs, now more than ever."
+Harvey regarded the show's closing as "a real pity."